everythingguy/Fitness-Providers/README.md

 ## Getting Started

+### Branches

+- master: uses cookie/session authentication
+- jwt: uses jwt authentication w/ a refresh token stored in a http only cookie and a access token stored in a variable (memory)

 ### Configuration

 configure .env-sample with your enviroment variables and add "CI=false".
 Make sure to rename it to .env